-"Guidance for pupils with Autism Spectrum Conditions".
-For students with ASC and associated pervasive developmental disorders it is important to allow sufficient time for thinking and responding; failure to do so can result in a sense of failure and extreme frustration.
+3.0 Understanding the behaviour of Pupils with an Autistic Spectrum Condition thinking and responding; failure to do so can result in a sense of failure and extreme frustration.
 It is also necessary to structure and 'break up' a lesson (e.g. insert a relaxation/choice activity) in order to provide the extrinsic motivation that students with ASC require.
 Students with ASC have low intrinsic motivation and rely heavily on extrinsic motivation and rewards to help them complete their work.